wp-plugins/errnio-search-for-mobile/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The errnio Mobile Search plugin adds a floating search box to your mobile site, which will earn you revenue through any search performed on the site.
+The errnio Mobile Search plugin adds a floating search box to your mobile site, which will earn you revenue through search performed on the site.

 == Description ==